Rithesh17/GeneWeaver/README.md

-# GeneWeaver: Parametric Matrix Module in Chisel
+# GeneWeaver: Parametric DNA Sequence Alignment Module in Chisel

-**GeneWeaver** is a hardware design project developed using Chisel (Constructing Hardware In a Scala Embedded Language).
-It implements a configurable scoring matrix for gene compatibility analysis using a modular design.
-The matrix is composed of reusable score cells that allow flexible experimentation in gene network modeling, computation, and visualization.
+**GeneWeaver** is a hardware design project developed in Chisel (Constructing Hardware in a Scala Embedded Language).
+It implements a fully parametric, hardware-accelerated Needleman-Wunsch algorithm for DNA sequence alignment, designed for flexibility, efficiency, and clarity.

-## Project Overview
+## Overview

-This project simulates an 8×8 matrix of `ScoreCell` modules.
-Each `ScoreCell` performs a simple computation based on input gene compatibility scores and can be extended to support more complex biological computations.
-The matrix can be configured for different sizes and scoring behaviors with minor modifications.
+This project simulates a matrix of `ScoreCell` modules that align two DNA sequences using customizable match/mismatch/gap scoring.
+It supports optional traceback for alignment reconstruction and offers two modes of operation: memory-mapped and streaming.

-Key features:
+### Key Features

-- Modular design using `ScoreCell` as the fundamental computation unit
+- Modular hierarchy: `ScoreCell`, `ScoreMatrix`, and testbenches
-- Parametric scalability via `ScoreMatrix`
+- Parametric matrix size and scoring values
-- Test suite to verify correct behavior of the matrix structure
+- Optional traceback reconstruction
+- Streaming or memory-mapped I/O interface
+- Verilog generation with `ScoreMatrixGenerator.scala`

 ---